Need help? Call us 0800 032 9366

 Five essential summer eye care tips: How to take care of your eyes this summer

 Summer is synonymous with sunny days, and time spent in the garden, but it's also a time when our eyes need extra protection.
 Increased exposure to sunlight can all take a toll on our eye health.
-On this National Sunglasses Day, we invite you to delve into our comprehensive guide on safeguarding your eyes this season.
+This summer, we invite you to delve into our comprehensive guide on safeguarding your eyes this season.
 From choosing the perfect pair of sunglasses to dietary choices that can boost your vision, we've got you covered.
 Read on for our five essential summer eye care tips.

 Choosing the right sunglasses